Post-Completion Optional Practical Training

 What if I want to transfer to a new school during my OPT?

 Your OPT is automatically terminated when you transfer to another school.
-You must complete the transfer out process for the International Programs office at NSC to have your SEVIS record transferred to your new school.
+You must complete the Transfer Out Request via SCDGlobal to have your SEVIS record transferred to your new school.

 How do I apply for Pre-Completion Optional Practical Training?